This is a bit late, but I wanted to post it anyway. Maundy Thursday (or Holy Thursday) is this week.

 1. Create a family centerpiece for the week using Sunday’s palms from mass as the focal point.
 Have a special family dinner together on Holy Thursday.
 Think of ways your family can “wash the feet” of people in need in your parish or community.

 2. Memorize the names of the 12 disciples.
-Here’s a fun activity/rap to learn them.
+Use this simple song to learn their names.

 4. Wash each other’s feet.
 This is a humbling experience.
 Take turns washing each other’s feet and discuss how you feel doing so.